 - toileting; and

-The Healthy Kids Check may only be provided once to an eligible child, and only if he or she has not already received MBS Item 10986 (Healthy Kids Check provided by a practice nurse or registered Aboriginal health worker).
+The Healthy Kids Check may only be provided once to an eligible child, and only if he or she has not already received MBS Item 10986 (Healthy Kids Check provided by a practice nurse or Aboriginal and Torres Strait Islander health practitioner).
 A Medicare rebate is payable only after both the assessment has been undertaken and four year old immunisation delivered.

 Medical practitioners should not conduct a separate consultation in conjunction with a Healthy Kids Check unless it is a consultation associated with the four year old immunisation or it is clinically necessary (ie. the patient has an acute problem that needs to be managed separately from the assessment).

 In circumstances where a parent/guardian chooses not to immunise their child, the Healthy Kids Check cannot be provided as a service for which an MBS rebate may be claimed.
 A medical practitioner may choose to provide a service that mirrors the Healthy Kids Check, but that service would not be regarded as a Healthy Kids Check for the purpose of Medicare billing.